 SAHMs need to plan for retirement, too!
 The earlier you start putting away money, the sooner your money can start working for you.
-Put in as little or as much (up to $5500, $6500 if you are 50+) as you can.
+Put in as little or as much (up to the stated limits) as you can.
 The most important thing is that you start NOW.
 The power of compounding is amazing and time is invaluable.

 If you are torn between opening a Traditional IRA or a Roth IRA, I’ve written about the differences (and similarities) between the two IRAs.
 Be sure to check it out!